dantheuber/generator-modular-react-redux/README.md

 # generator-modular-react-redux
-yeoman generator for a modular react/redux project.
+yeoman generator for a modular react-redux project.